Blue Heelers: episode guide

 Episode 12.01 (458)

-Wednesday, February 02, 2005
+Wed, February 02, 2005

-Tom Croydon is suspended from duty pending a coroner's inquest into a murder he's suspected of committing, and Mark Jacobs has taken control of the station.
+Tom Croydon is suspended from duty pending a Coroner's Inquest into a murder he's suspected of committing, and Mark Jacobs has taken control of the station.
 Nick Schultz is back helping PJ with the murder investigation, but it seems young Kelly is the only person who truly believes in Tom's innocence.

 Burden of Proof